ide-workshop/ide-workshop.github.io/content/call-for-papers.md

 * Program analysis and static analysis inside the IDE.
 * UI/UX studies of working in the IDE, analyzing the way people use IDEs, their workflow, activities, attention, eye movement, etc.
 * Visualizations in the IDEs.
-* Using IDE as a way of collecting data: e.g., logs, datasets of interactions.
+* Using IDEs to analyze software development activities by collecting usage data: \textit{e.g.}, logs, datasets of interactions.
+* Insights and case studies of teaching various SE concepts (\textit{e.g.}, program comprehension, refactoring, testing, debugging, etc) using IDEs.
+* Anecdotal experience about why a certain tool or research approach {was not implemented on top of IDE infrastructure} but researchers chose alternatives (\textit{e.g.}, a CLI tool), what the blockers were, and how the IDEs can improve to become more convenient for prototyping.
 * And others!

-However, we also welcome any stories about why a certain tool or approach **was not implemented in the IDE** (e.g., a CLI tool), what the blockers were, and how the IDEs can improve to become more convenient for prototyping.
+**From the industry side**, we invite the developers of IDEs:

+* What exactly they are looking for in contributions from the research community and how they try to incorporate them.
+* What researchers can do to increase the chance of integration into the existing IDEs.
+* Upcoming or undocumented features and infrastructure in the IDEs that researchers can use to accelerate their research development or could use for education.

-**From the industry side**, we would like to hear from the developers of IDEs — what exactly they are looking for in research, how they try to incorporate it, what researchers can do to increase the chance of integration into the existing IDEs, etc. Similarly, we are open to the developers of other industrial solutions that operate outside IDEs (e.g., as standalone services) to understand what precludes tighter integration with the rest of the DevTooling.
-If you are interested in simplifying the deployment of research outcomes as IDE plugins, have an idea on improving the IDEs that needs research, or are simply curious about the latest advancements in software engineering research, come join us in meeting the users & fellow developers, and help create a sense of community of IDE providers that genuinely care!
+We are open to the developers of other industrial solutions that operate outside IDEs (_e.g._, as standalone services) to understand what precludes tighter integration with the rest of the Dev Tooling.
+If you are interested in simplifying the deployment of research outcomes as IDE plugins, have an idea on improving the IDEs that needs research, or are simply curious about the latest advancements in software engineering research, come join us in meeting users & fellow developers, and join a community of IDE providers that genuinely care!

-We want to foster an inclusive community that is welcoming not only established academic researchers but also industry participants (e.g., IDE developers) who might not be familiar with writing scientific papers.
-Thus, we expect that IDE builders will contribute short position papers (1–2 pages).
+We want to foster an inclusive community that is welcoming not only established academic researchers but also industry participants (_e.g._, IDE developers) who might not be familiar with writing academic papers.
+Thus,  we invite IDE builders to contribute short position papers (1-2 pages).
 Even more, they can be submitted in free form, if needed, and we ourselves can help with their formatting.

-We plan to invite our colleagues — developers and project managers of several IDEs (IntelliJ, Visual Studio, Eclipse, NetBeans, VS Code, etc), and foster a fruitful discussion that can result in practical collaborations.
+We invited developers and project managers of several IDEs (IntelliJ, Visual Studio, Eclipse, NetBeans, VS Code, AndroidStudio, etc.), and foster a fruitful discussion that can result in practical collaborations.
 Please join us, share your perspective, and take part in growing the community that cares about practical impact and improving the lives of software developers!

+**Important Dates**:

+* Workshop Papers Submission Deadline: 9 November 2023
+* Workshop Papers Acceptance Notification: 21 December 2023
+* Camera Ready deadline: 25 January 2024

+Please submit your papers at EasyChair: [https://easychair.org/conferences/?conf=ide24](https://easychair.org/conferences/?conf=ide24).